Drazzilb08/daps/README.md

 3. [qBitManager](https://github.com/StuffAnThings/qbit_manage) Amazing bit of python scripting that makes managing qBittorrent much easier
 4. [Upgradinatorr](https://github.com/angrycuban13/Just-A-Bunch-Of-Starr-Scripts/tree/main/Upgradinatorr) An amazing bit of powershell writing by AngryCuban meant to keep your movie library as up to date as possible
 5. [Homepage](https://github.com/benphelps/homepage) Probably one of the best homelab dashboard around IMO.
+6. [reTraktArr](https://github.com/zakkarry/reTraktarr) Here is a neat script that will help you keep your Radarr and Sonarr libraries in sync with your Trakt lists.
+The way I'm using this is to have my entire library visable on trakt and visable to anybody I want to show my collection to

 If you think there are some other neat ones I should include or try out please let me know.